Publish to NPM

-To get started developing your component quickly, we have a template already setup for you.
+To get started developing your component quickly, you can use a template already set up for you.

 Creating a packageSection titled Creating a package

-To create a new package we strongly recommend configuring your development enviroment to use workspaces within your project.
+To create a new package, configure your development environment to use workspaces within your project.
 This will allow you to develop your component alongside a working copy of Astro.

-my-project, we create a project with a single package, named
+my-project, creates a project with a single package, named

 my-component, and a

 demo/ directory for testing and demonstrating the component.

 In this example, multiple packages can be developed together from the